nhudangsleep/SSISAdventureWorks/README.md

 ## What we did
 ### 1. Overall Process
 To create a data warehouse, we must first have some data to store in the warehouse.
 Sooo, here comes the ingestion process for each type of data source:
-- Database: Get full loaded for the first time, then incremental loaded;
+- Database: Get full loaded for the first time, then incremental loaded
-- Other file types (.tsv, .xlsx, .xml, etc.): Get ingested into the staging area and organized into the appropriate folder.
+- Other file types (.tsv, .xlsx, .xml, etc.): Get ingested into the staging area and organized into the appropriate folder

 These data will then go through the ETL (Extract, Transform, Load) process and are stored the data warehouse.
 After that, an OLAP cube will be created to serve the multidimensional analysis.